Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 :::tip
 If you do need to change the markup for the view, you can set the `custom="true"` attribute on the view's `ui:layout` element after generating that view initially, and it won't be updated during subsequent runs of the generator.

-In this case you may as well delete the view from the model after initial generation, unless you need it there for link references from other objects.
+In this case, you may as well delete the view from the model after the initial generation, unless you need it there for link references from other objects.
 :::

-### Cleaning generator’s output
+### Cleaning the generator’s output

 This generator supports cleaning all generated views using the *Clean* context menu for that generator.